 This safety policy for Bills Garden applies to all activities conducted on site, including planting, maintenance, events and visitor access.
 Managers are responsible for ensuring policies are implemented; supervisors must enforce safe practices; while each worker and attendee is expected to follow instructions and report hazards.
 The document sets out reporting protocols, risk assessment expectations and core obligations to maintain a safe garden environment.

-Volunteers working in garden at planting beds Core Principles: The garden safety policy emphasises proactive identification of hazards, regular training, clear communication and continuous improvement.
+A woman with brown hair tied back, wearing a white sleeveless top and colorful gardening gloves, is tending to potted plants on a wooden outdoor table in a lush garden setting with abundant greenery and dappled sunlight.
+The table holds various plants, including a large-leafed plant, a purple-leafed shrub, and a flowering red geranium, with other smaller pots containing succulents and foliage plants.
+The background features a black garden fence and leafy trees, suggesting a well-maintained backyard garden in the UK, ideal for gardening and outdoor maintenance services offered by Bills Garden.
+The scene is bright, with natural daylight illuminating the vibrant foliage and flowers, indicating good weather suitable for gardening activities.
+Core Principles: The garden safety policy emphasises proactive identification of hazards, regular training, clear communication and continuous improvement.
 Key principles include prevention of harm, compliance with industry best practices, and prompt corrective action when shortcomings are found.
 The policy supports a culture where everyone feels empowered to stop unsafe work and raise concerns without fear of reprisal.

 Risk Management and Controls